Victims' Right to Review Data 2020-2021

 This publication details the outcomes of Victims' Right to Review decisions in 2020-2021.
 Also available in Excel and PDF format.

 |Principal Offence Category||Total VRR Requests Received||Original Decisions Overturned at Stage One||Original Decisions Overturned at Stage Two||Total Original Decisions Overturned|

-During the period in question, the CPS made 91,912 decisions which could be subject to a request for a review under the VRR scheme.
-The percentage of all eligible decisions overturned, where the original decision was found to be wrong, is therefore 0.31%.
+During the period in question, the CPS made 77,823 decisions which could be subject to a request for a review under the VRR scheme.
+The percentage of requests overturned, where the original decision was found to be wrong, is therefore 0.35%.

 The CPS operates both Feedback and Complaints schemes to deal with concerns about legal decisions which do not fall within the scope of the VRR scheme.
 The CPS does not collect data which constitutes official statistics as defined in the Statistics and Registration Service Act 2007.
 This data has been drawn from the CPS’s administrative IT systems, which (as with any large scale recording system) is subject to possible errors with data entry and processing.
 The figures are provisional and subject to change as more information is recorded by the CPS.